 The Company has neither accepted nor renewed any deposits within the meaning of Section 73 of the Companies Act, 2013 and rules framed there under, during the financial year.

 CREDIT RATING

-ICRA had extended the validity of the existing ratings upto 30-9-2020.
-Subsequently, ICRA downgraded the Long term rating (for Fund based limits) of [ICRA]A- to [ICRA]BBB+ stable and a short term rating (for Non Fund based limits) of [ICRA]A2+ to [ICRA]A2, to the Company's line of credit, stating that the proposed borrowing for the Expansion Project and assumed impact of Covid-19 would affect the revenue & earnings.
-Company has represented to consider the facts & performance and ICRA has agreed to review.
+ICRA retained the Long term rating (for Fund based limits) of [ICRA]BBB+ stable and a short term rating (for Non Fund based limits) of [ICRA]A2, to the Company's line of credit.

 CURRENT PROSPECTS